CCi’s Quick List of Adoptee Articles

 “On China’s one-child policy: reflections of an adoptee” Chinese adoptee, Scout Gregorson, responds to an opinion paper written by Sarah Conly (a professor of philosophy) concerning the One-Child Policy (4/2018).

-“The Point of Return” Three teens make their way back to the orphanage they left in China - this time as volunteers (8/2008).
+“The Point of Return” The Boston Globe covers the story of three teens that made their way back to the orphanage they left in China - this time as volunteers (8/2008).

 “Putting Faces to the Past: How Adoptees in the West are Seeking out their Birth Families in China” South China Morning Post covers a story of Chinese adoptees attempting to reconnect with birth families through online videos.
 (3/2018).